debasreebanerjee/Analysis-and-Visualisation-of-PISA-2012-Dataset/README.md

 First, I plotted the histogram of scores obtained in each individual subject.
 I found that a vast majority of students scored between 300 to 600 points in each subject, with a small number of students scored low between 100 to 300 points as well as scored high between 600 to 800.

-After analyzing this result, I was curious to know about which countries performed exceptionally well.
+After analysing this result, I was curious to know about which countries performed exceptionally well.
 I set the score above 800 for high achieving students and extracted their data along with their country of origin.
 I figured out that students mostly from Asian countries like China and Singapore performed exceptionally well with Singapore as the leader in excellency in all the three subjects.

-In bivariate exploration, I analyzed how individual countries performed in each subject.
+In bivariate exploration, I analysed how individual countries performed in each subject.
 From this analysis I found that Asian countries performed best in all the three subjects with China-Shanghai, Singapore and Hong Kong-China leading the test as the top scored countries.
 It can also be seen that the mean score obtained in all the three subjects by students of China-Shanghai deviated significantly from the rest of the list.

 I explored the relationship between the scored obtained in each individual subject in multivariate analysis.
 A strong correlation between the score in all the three subjects have been found.